JSBmanD/docs/pages/integrations/google-analytics.md

 ![image](/_assets/img/pages/integrations/google-analytics/enable-ga.png)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Please test your integration!"
+  "title": "Please test your integration!",
-    Branch is not responsible for inaccurate API keys.
+  "body": "Branch is not responsible for inaccurate API keys."
+}
+[/block]

 ### Mandatory: pass Client ID to Branch

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Required for integration"
+  "title": "Required for integration",
-    If you don't include the below code snippet, events will be sent to Google but Google Analytics will not ingest them and they will not be visible on the Google Analytics dashboard.
+  "body": "If you don't include the below code snippet, events will be sent to Google but Google Analytics will not ingest them and they will not be visible on the Google Analytics dashboard."
+}
+[/block]

 Please specify `$google_analytics_client_id`.
 We will pass that to Google (as <notranslate>*cid*</notranslate>) so Google can match the events we send them to a specific user.